phil-rice/focuson/modules/lens/README.md

 A lens allows us to 'focus in' on a small part of a big data structure.
 Without these lens we have to write a lot of ' copy code' manually.
-Javascript/typescript has very few built in tools for manipulating and working with immutable objects, and as a consequence you will here people saying `don't have deep data structures`.
+Javascript/typescript has very few built in tools for manipulating and working with immutable objects, and as a consequence you will hear people saying `don't have deep data structures`.
 Lens allow us to decouple our code from the data structure, and allow us not to care about how deep the data is

 ### What is a lens

 A lens is simply two functions.
-A lens that 'goes from' a `Main` to a `Child` would have signature `Lens<Main,Child`.
+A lens that 'goes from' a `Main` to a `Child` would have signature `Lens<Main,Child>`.
 The two functions have signatures `(m: Main) => Child` and `(m: Main, newChild: Child) => Main`.
 The first allows us to find the child and the second allows us to 'set' it (using the usual immutable definition of set which is 'a copy with this value replaced')

-### What does the Lens interface look like
+### How do I use the lens code

 ```typescript
 let json: Msg = { // Msg can be found in LensDemo.ts